China Entry and Exit Requirements and Procedures 2026

 China Entry Requirements

-Note: Though you are not required to complete the China Health Declaration Card and provide the COVID-19 test result before entering China Mainland, you still need to inform the customs and cooperate for health checks if you have symptoms like fever, cough, difficulty breathing, vomiting, diarrhea, rash, or if you've been diagnosed with a contagious disease.
+Note: Though you are not required to complete the China Health Declaration Card and provide the COVID-19 test result before entering the Mainland, you still need to inform the customs and cooperate for health checks if you have symptoms like fever, cough, difficulty breathing, vomiting, diarrhea, or rash, or if you've been diagnosed with a contagious disease.

 Customs Procedures